Mordecai Community Action Coalition

 The Mordecai CAC is the Mordecai Community Action Coalition.
 We are a coalition of multiple neighborhoods working together to provide ways for citizens to share information, meet each other, and take action in our community.
 Neighborhoods include: Pilot Mill, Oakdale, Mordecai, East Mordecai, North Person/Blount, Cotton Mill, Capitol Park, and 1/2 of Oakwood.

-Please contact chair@mordecaicac.org or via messenger ASAP.
+Please contact chair@mordecaicac.org .

 Mordecai CAC, Raleigh NC